Who We Are

 Our Story

-In November of 1996, nine community-minded volunteers, Richard Ransford, Robert Tuckey, Susan Walker, Sue Ransford, Harry Schubel, Richard Donahue, Linda Marshall, Richard Kern, and L. James White from the Caro and Cass City areas met to determine the requirements to establish a community foundation.
-Part of their motivation was the challenge issued by the W. K. Kellogg Foundation to match $1.00 (up to $1,000,000) for every $2.00 raised by community foundations.
-To meet the requirements, a grant application had to be submitted by April 1, 1997 and a Youth Advisory Committee (YAC) established.
-Thus, began the TCCF, which was incorporated in 1997.
+In November of 1996, a group of nine community leaders, Richard Ransford, Robert Tuckey, Susan Walker, Sue Ransford, Harry Schubel, Richard Donahue, Linda Marshall, Richard Kern, and L. James White from the Caro and Cass City areas began a conversation to determine the requirements to establish a community foundation.
+Part of their motivation was the knowledge that the W. K. Kellogg Foundation had issued a challenge grant opportunity to communities across Michigan to establish community foundations.
+The challenge issued was that the Kellogg Foundation would match one dollar (up to $1,000,000) for every two dollars raised by community foundations that established youth advisory councils (YAC).
+With a deadline fast approaching, a grant application was submitted April 1, 1997, and simultaneously a youth advisory council, also referred to as a “YAC” across the state was established.
+The YAC quickly renamed itself Future Youth Involvement (FYI).
+The first FYI grants were awarded in September of 1999.

 The following documents are available upon request